Best RTX 2070 SUPER Graphics Cards That You Can Buy Right Now

 Blower-Style: EVGA GeForce RTX 2070 SUPER Gaming

-There’s a reason we’re putting this one right at the bottom of the list – and it’s likely the same reason why Nvidia has stopped making blower-style coolers for their reference cards.
+There’s a reason we’re putting this one close to the bottom of the list – and it’s likely the same reason why Nvidia has stopped making blower-style coolers for their reference cards.
 This type of cooler often performs worse both in the temperature and noise departments.

 The design has one clear advantage though, namely that the heat from the GPU leaves your case in an efficient manner.
 This is great in case of an otherwise poorly ventilated case.
 So if you have this particular need, you can get the EVGA GeForce RTX 2070 SUPER Gaming.
 Another advantage is that it’s also more affordable than cards with beefier coolers.

 There is an RGB logo and it has a core clock speed of 1770 MHz, which matches the reference design.
 It’s also a dual-slot card, which might help if you have space constraints.